 There are so many SEO optimizations you can do for every post you write but these 10 steps are most powerful and they really make a difference when followed closely on every new or old post.

 These 10 Steps are actively discussed and continuously being tested in Wealthy Affiliate community.
-I personally use them and will be showing the proof that they do work.
+I personally use these 10 steps and will be showing the proof that they do work.
 If you follow this guide – you will have the best chance to get ranked high in Google.
-But here is what you need to consider first:
+But here other important factors you need to consider first:

 Why Some Websites Rank Faster than Others